The Prince of Winterfell (TV)

 In King's Landing

 Tyrion Lannister (Peter Dinklage) and Bronn (Jerome Flynn) plan the defence of King's Landing, with the aid of several old texts.
-When Lord Varys (Conleth Hill) asks how they plan to hold off Stannis's ships, Tyrion replies with "pig shit", referencing an earlier meeting with Pyromancer Hallyne and his barrels of wildfire.
+When Lord Varys (Conleth Hill) asks how they plan to hold off Stannis Baratheon's ships, Tyrion replies with "pig shit", referencing an earlier meeting with Pyromancer Hallyne and his barrels of wildfire.

-While dining with his sister Cersei (Lena Headey), Tyrion is accused of plotting to have King Joffrey (Jack Gleeson) killed during the defense of King's Landing.
+While dining with his sister Cersei Lannister (Lena Headey), Tyrion is accused of plotting to have King Joffrey Baratheon (Jack Gleeson) killed during the defense of King's Landing.
 Cersei tells Tyrion that she has kidnapped his prostitute lover and intends to hold her to ensure Joffrey's safety.
 When Tyrion asks for proof that Shae (Sibel Kekilli) is still alive, Cersei orders her brought into the room, where Tyrion discovers that she has kidnapped Ros (Esme Bianco) and not Shae.
 Tyrion had hired Ros before in Winterfell, and paid her with a lion's head necklace, which Cersei mistook as a sign of his love.
 Tyrion promises Ros that he will save her and tells his sister she will pay for what she has done.
 He later leaves to his bedchamber, relieved to find Shae safe.
 Later, Tyrion tries to get Joffrey to understand the danger they face, but Joffrey's inexperience and overconfidence leave Tyrion fearful for the coming battle.

 Varys informs Tyrion that Daenerys Targaryen is still alive, and that she has three dragons.
 Varys muses about the fact that it will take years for the dragons to grow and become a menace, to which, Tyrion, skeptical about the dragons, replies that they will play that "game" later; Stannis being their main concern now.